 Kidneys filter waste products from the blood and excrete them in the urine.
 When minerals such as calcium, oxalates, and uric acid crystallize in the urinary tract, kidney stones are born.
-They vary in size, shape, and location in the body -- some are passed naturally without even knowing, while more severe cases may require medical intervention.
+They vary in size, shape, and location in the body.
+Some are passed naturally without even knowing, while more severe cases may require medical intervention.

 Risk factors for kidney stones vary widely, from genetics to dehydration, and from certain medical conditions (e.g.: hyperparathyroidism, gout, obesity) to diets high in sodium.